rajasankars/ideacrawler/README.md

 # IdeaCrawler

 IdeaCrawler is a blazing fast, highly effective, flexible client-server crawling framework written in Go.
 We built it to perform certain tasks better than existing crawlers do.
+Based on the tests we conducted, this crawler outperforms Scrapy and other alternatives, many times over.
-In addition to the features you would expect from a regular crawling library, it makes it very easy to do things like scaling across machines, crawling through VPNs, using cookies, using Chrome as a crawling backend, etc.

-It was written to act as a layer on top of a regular crawling library, with a lot of glue code pre-written.
+In addition to the features you would expect from a regular crawling library, it makes it very easy to do things like scaling across machines, crawling through VPNs, using cookies, using Chrome as a crawling backend, etc. It was written to act as a layer on top of a regular crawling library, with a lot of glue code pre-written.

 This framework also allows users to isolate crawling to a dedicated cluster, while still being controlled from a central location.

-Based on the tests we conducted, this crawler blows Scrapy and other alternatives out of the water.
 Oh, and did we mention it's super fast?

+<em>Footnote: IdeaCrawler is built by the engineering team at Ideas2IT.
+We've always believed in giving back to the open source community, and this crawler is a step in that direction.</em>

 ## Features
   * The server is written in Go.
 We provide client libraries in Go and Python, but clients can be written in any language that Protobuf supports.